-> The island has plenty of unspoiled beaches that offer you the best place to relax and refresh.
+The island has plenty of unspoiled beaches that offer you the best place to relax and refresh.
 The beaches are pristine, long stretching of soft white sand and the coastlines are untouched by development.
 They’re a perfect combination of the harmonious natural picture of the sea and the mountains.
-The water is beautiful and there’s good for snorkeling and swimming too.
-For the best, check out Đầm Trầu beach or Suối Nóng beach.
+The water is beautiful and there’s good for snorkelling and swimming too.
+For the best, check out Đầm Trầu Beach or Suối Nóng Beach.

 Scuba diving and boat trips

 Côn Đảo consists of different islets such as Bảy Cạnh islet, Tài islet, Tre islet, Trứng islet, Trác islet or Cau islet… is the convergence of coral reefs with the highest density in Vietnam, an ideal place to explore the amazing ocean world.
-The best time to dive is from March to June, when the water is clear and calm.
-Also there is only one way to travel between these islets – by boats.
+The best time to dive is from March to June when the water is clear and calm.
+Also, there is only one way to travel between these islets – by boat.
 A boat trip to outlying islands can be arranged through some of the hotels or tourist agents.

 How to get here?

 To get to Côn Đảo island, you’ll either fly or take a boat.
-There are multiple flights to Côn Đảo every day from Tân Sơn Nhất airport in Ho Chi Minh City or Cần Thơ airport.
-If you take a flight from Hanoi, you have to transit in Tân Sơn Nhất airport as well.
+There are multiple flights to Côn Đảo every day from Tân Sơn Nhất Airport in Ho Chi Minh City or Cần Thơ Airport.
+If you take a flight from Hanoi, you have to transit to Tân Sơn Nhất airport as well.
 Also, it takes less than 2 hours to get here by flight.

-For the boat trip, you have to come to Vũng Tàu harbor or Trần Đề harbor (Sóc Trăng province).
+For the boat trip, you have to come to Vũng Tàu Harbour or Trần Đề Harbour (Sóc Trăng province).
 The fare cost around 600,000 VND/ticket.